David Valadao

 David Goncalves Valadao (/ˌvæləˈdeɪoʊ/ VAL-ə-DAY-oh; born April 14, 1977) is an American politician and dairy farmer serving as the U.S. representative for California's 22nd congressional district since 2023.
 His district comprises part of the San Joaquin Valley.
-A member of the Republican Party, Valadao first won election in 2012 in California's 21st congressional district, defeating Democratic nominee John Hernandez.
-He was reelected in 2022, defeating Democrat Rudy Salas.
+A member of the Republican Party, Valadao first won election in 2012 in California's 21st congressional district.
+He narrowly lost in 2018 to TJ Cox, but was reelected in 2020.
 Before his election to Congress, Valadao served one term in the California State Assembly, representing the 30th district from 2010 to 2012.

-Valadao was one of ten Republicans who voted to impeach Donald Trump during Trump's second impeachment and one of two of those Republicans to be renominated and reelected, along with Dan Newhouse.
+Valadao was one of ten Republicans who voted to impeach Donald Trump during Trump's second impeachment and one of two of those Republicans to be renominated and reelected, along with Dan Newhouse (WA-4).

+Valadao defeated Democratic nominee California assemblyman Rudy Salas for the 22nd congressional district in a rematch in 2024.

 Early life and education

 Valadao was born and raised in Hanford, California.
-His parents are Portuguese immigrants (original spelling Gonçalves Valadão); his father grew up on the Azores Islands.
+His parents are Portuguese immigrants; his father grew up on the Azores Islands.
 In a 2013 interview, Valadao said his parents were initially registered Democrats but later switched to the Republican Party.